AhmedUtkuOzudogru/Multiling/README.md

 3.StartPage
 - Login button Is not Centered  when app is running(Fixed) 4.FillProfile
-- The proficiencyLevel level should be Combo box needs implementation
+- The proficiencyLevel level should be Combo box needs implementation(Fixed)
 5. Main Activity
-- Sample user icon doesnt show up when app is running
+- Sample user icon doesnt show up when app is running(fixed)
-- Logout and Notification Buttons are not implemented
+- Logout (not Fixed) and Notification Buttons (Fixed)

-# The levels should be Combo box needs to change from Field Text view in all of the classes
+ 6.The levels should be Combo box needs to change from Field Text view in all of the classes(Fixed)